gbms311/CSVtoJSONcore/README.md

 ```

 ## Lineage and Credit

+This is a clone of https://github.com/joelbyford/CSVtoJSONcore

-This is a psudo-fork dotnet core implementation of the previous .NET Framework [CSVtoJSON](https://github.com/jeffhollan/CSVtoJSON) repo provided by Jeff Hollan.
+Which is a psudo-fork dotnet core implementation of the previous .NET Framework [CSVtoJSON](https://github.com/jeffhollan/CSVtoJSON) repo provided by Jeff Hollan.

-Additionally, many thanks go to Josh Close for his [CsvHelper](https://github.com/JoshClose/CsvHelper) package used in this project.
+Additionally, credit goes go to Josh Close for his [CsvHelper](https://github.com/JoshClose/CsvHelper) package used in https://github.com/joelbyford/CSVtoJSONcore project.